gammasim/simtools/README.rst

 gammasim-tools
 ===========

-Base library and tools for the Simulation System of `CTA Observatory <www.cta-observatory.org>`_
+Core library and tools for the Simulation System of `CTA Observatory <www.cta-observatory.org>`_

 Authors:
 --------